acryptos/docs.acryptos.com/faq.md

 ### 7. I cannot find the “harvest” or “withdraw” button, where are they?

 * The User interface \(UI\) is dynamic.
-The harvest button appears after you have at least 1 ACS Pending for harvest.
+The harvest button appears after you have at least 0.5 ACS Pending for harvest (currently the harvest fee is 0, promo period during LNY).
 * If your assets are Staked, the Withdraw button appears after the Unstake.

 ### 8. What is ACS4USD and what is ACS4VAI?